gsbuddy87/azure_function_demo_project/README.md

 ![img_5.png](img_5.png)
   -	Create a Kafka Topic
       Run the following command to create a topic in the local Kafka instance:
-      `docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic my-topic` o	The following command can be used to test the message publish `docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic my-topic` o	The following command can be used to test the subscriber `docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic my-topic --from-beginning`
+      `docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic my-topic`. o	The following command can be used to test the message publish:
+       `docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic my-topic`. o	The following command can be used to test the subscriber:
+       `docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic my-topic --from-beginning`.
 -	To create an azure function for python, the commands written in the following image can be followed in order-
 ![img_6.png](img_6.png)
 -	Please follow the codebase to understand the changes done after creation of the function